kvarak/dnd/docs/_Classes/barbarian.md

 **Whale.** As Orca.

 ### Oceanic Blessing
-At 10th level, you may cast the *water breathing* spell granted by Creature of the sea on other targets than yourself.
+You may cast the *water breathing* spell granted by Creature of the sea on other targets than yourself.

-You can also cast the *commune with the sea* spell, but only as a ritual.
+Additionally you can cast the *commune with the sea* spell, but only as a ritual.
 When you do so, a spiritual version of your totem animal appears to you to convey the information you seek.

 ### Totemic Attunement
-At 14th level, you gain a magical benefit based on the totem animal of your choice.
+You gain a magical benefit based on the totem animal of your choice.
 You can choose the same animal you selected previously or a different one, however, at least two of the selections must be from your totem animal.

 **Albatross.** While raging, you have a flying speed equal to your base walking speed.
 This benefit works only in short bursts; you fall if you end your turn in the air and nothing else is holding you aloft.